Next event: Sunday 19 January

 Some of our regular volunteers live around the commons, some are from the surrounding district (North Hampshire as well as West Berks).
 Others are from much further afield - We've had volunteers from as far away as New Zealand!

 The commons are owned by West Berkshire Council, but leased to the Berks, Bucks and Oxon Wildlife Trust (BBOWT) which manages the site on the Council's behalf.
 BBOWT's local office and depot are on the common, in one of the former airbase buildings.
 Our tasks are planned in consultation with the BBOWT Land Management team, to fit into the management plan.
-BBOWT provide tools and materials, and have also provided training - some of our regular volunteers have been trained in areas including chainsaw and brushcutter use, tree-felling, herbicides application and trailer driving.
-Work parties are led by one or more of the volunteers.
+BBOWT provide tools and materials, and have also provided training - some of our regular volunteers have been trained in areas incuding chainsaw and brushcutter use, tree-felling, herbicides application and trailer driving.
+Sometimes the work party is led by a member of BBOWT's team, sometimes by one or more of the volunteers.

 Interesting (and true) fact: